Health officials say dangerous levels of domoic acid in crab

 California sport crab fishermen will have to put away their traps for now.

-"Due to the detection of dangerous levels of domoic acid," Dungeness and rock crabs caught in waters between the Oregon borders and the southern Santa Barbara County line pose a "significant risk to the public if consumed," the California Department of Public Health said in a release.
+Dungeness and rock crabs caught in those waters pose a “significant risk to the public if consumed,” the California Department of Public Health said in a statement.

 Domoic acid is a naturally occurring toxin produced from “some species of the marine diatom Pseudo-nitzschia,” the state Department of Fish and Wildlife said.

 A massive bloom of Pseudo-nitzschia, brought by warmer water temperatures associated with the El Nino event, is causing high levels of the acid.

 Marine animals, such as crabs, that filter their food through seawater may accumulate the toxins.
 While the toxins, which are colorless and odorless, don’t seem to harm these animals, people who eat this seafood may become poisoned.

 Neither cleaning nor cooking these foods will rid them of the harmful acid.

 Symptoms of domoic acid poisoning typically begin within 30 minutes to 24 hours of eating toxic seafood, the health department said.
 They include vomiting, diarrhea, stomach cramps, headache, dizziness and confusion.